Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Dissipative effects and graceful entry to inflation

+In our setup, $\phi$ oscillates around the minimum, but $\phi$ also moves slowly on a plateau.
+This means that multiple sources of dissipation may work in different regimes of dynamics of $\phi$.

-Before discussing an explicit model, let us discuss the above simplified setup with a constant $\Gamma$ to demonstrate that the basic mechanism is model independent.
-The constant $\Gamma$ can be interpreted, e.g., as a constant decay rate.\footnote{ Of course, even in the simplest examples, the decay rate will realistically depend on the field value of $\phi$ because of the kinematic suppression.
-For example, the effective mass of $\phi$ is suppressed on the plateau, so it will not decay there.
-We have studied a few examples of the field dependence $\Gamma(\phi)$ such as a smoothed top hat shape and a function mimicking kinematic suppression $ \sim \sqrt{1 - (\phi/\phi_0)^2}$.
-We found that they are qualitatively similar to the case with the constant $\Gamma$. }
+Before discussing an explicit model in Sec.~\ref{sec:thermal-dissipation}, let us discuss the above-simplified setup with a constant $\Gamma$ to demonstrate that the basic mechanism does not depend on details of the models or the form of the dissipation term.
+The choice of a constant $\Gamma$ is for simplicity and to avoid introducing many parameters to describe possible time (or field) dependence of $\Gamma$.
+Of course, the realization of a constant $\Gamma$ will be nontrivial.
+For example, with the above caveats, we may interpret $\Gamma$ as the decay rate.
+However, the decay rate will realistically depend on the field value of $\phi$ because of the kinematic suppression.
+The effective mass of $\phi$ is suppressed on the plateau, so it will not decay there.
+Motivated by this fact, we have studied a few examples of the field dependence $\Gamma(\phi)$ such as a smoothed top hat shape and a function mimicking kinematic suppression $ \sim \sqrt{1 - (\phi/\phi_0)^2}$.
+We found that they are qualitatively similar to the case with the constant $\Gamma$.
+This means that the dissipation mechanism operating only in the non-adiabatic (oscillatory) regime is sufficient to qualitatively reproduce the result of the constant $\Gamma$ case, for which the results are presented below.

-For simplicity of the discussion, let us pretend as if there is no tachyonic instability for a moment.
-After finding an interesting event that modifies the cyclic solutions and the time scale that happens, we will compare the time scale of the event and $t_\text{frag}$.
+To simplify the discussion, let us pretend for a moment that there is no tachyonic instability.
+After finding an interesting event that modifies the cyclic solutions and the time scale that occurs, we will compare the time scale of the event and $t_\text{frag}$.
 If the former is sufficiently short, the tachyonic instability does not play a major role.